catalystcalifornia/RaceCounts/Methodology/README_Race_Ethnicity.md

 ## Data Source Limitations

 There are three main data source limitations in relation to data cut by race: variation in how groups are defined, which groups are included in the data, and reliability of statistics.
 Each data source uses different definitions and includes statistics for a different list of groups.
-This becomes especially challenging when datasets include a category named "Other", "Some Other Race", "Another Race".
+This becomes especially challenging when data sets include a category named "Other", "Some Other Race", "Another Race".
 Often metadata is lacking so it is not possible to fully understand who is included in that group.
 That group includes vastly different people depending on the data source.
 When data include a very broad group with varied experiences such as "Another Race", it can render statistics for that group less meaningful.

 Examples:
 * American Community Survey tables do include many that are cut by race/ethnicity.
 However, while these tables provide separate statistics for non-Latinx White residents and all White residents (Latinx and non-Latinx combined) more often than for they do not do the same for other groups.